Grand Army of the Republic Hall – Beaufort, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Grand Army of the Republic Hall

-Founded by Beaufort veterans of the United States Colored Troops, the local post was named for General David Hunter.
+Veterans of the United States Colored Troops named their local post after General David Hunter.
 General Hunter was famous for illegally emancipating slaves in South Carolina, Georgia, and Florida following the capture of Fort Pulaski on the Savannah River on April 10, 1862.
-President Lincoln rescinded the order – known as General Order No. 11 – for political reasons, though slaves were emancipated on January 1, 1863.
-General Hunter also formed the 1st South Carolina Volunteer Regiment, comprised of black soldiers from Union-occupied districts.
+President Lincoln rescinded the order – known as General Order No. 11 – for political reasons, though he then permanently emancipated slaves on January 1, 1863.
+General Hunter also founded the 1st South Carolina Volunteer Regiment, comprised of black soldiers from Union-occupied districts.

-One of the more famous members of the David Hunter Post Number Nine was Robert Smalls, a former slave famous for commandeering the CSS Planter, piloting himself and his family and crew to freedom.
+One of the more famous members of the David Hunter Post Number 9 was Robert Smalls, a former slave remembered for commandeering the CSS Planter and piloting himself, his family, and his crew to freedom.
 Smalls then served in the Union forces before being elected to the South Carolina House of Representatives in 1868 and then to the South Carolina Senate in 1870.
 He served in the United States Congress from 1875 through 1879, from 1882 through 1883, and again from 1884 until 1887.

-Today the Grand Army of the Republic Hall continues to be used as an event site, hosting occasions ranging from weddings to meetings.
-The building is maintained by several private groups such as the Union Veterans of the Civil War and the Daughters of Union Veterans of the Civil War.
+Today the Grand Army of the Republic Hall serves as an event site, hosting occasions ranging from weddings to meetings.
+The building is maintained by private groups including the Union Veterans of the Civil War and the Daughters of Union Veterans of the Civil War.